 For general questions, please email Mrs. Ludewig or Mrs. Novelly.
 It is not necessary to make an appointment at this time.
 We will begin the appointment process with students after the February 5th deadline.

 21-22 Dual Enrollment Instructions

-Below, you will find general information regarding how we will proceed with the dual enrollment process for students interested in the Summer and/or Fall 2020 semesters.
-Please note that this situation is extremely fluid, and this information is subject to change at any time.
-I will continue to update this website with new information as I receive it.
+Below, you will find general information regarding how we will proceed with the dual enrollment process for students interested in the Summer 2021 and/or Fall 2021 semesters.
+For students new to dual enrollment, we recommend beginning in Fall 2021 and not Summer 2021.

 Students wishing to participate in Dual Enrollment for the upcoming year must complete the following steps: